 As the Kindle and Kindle Paperwhite are usually $40 apart in price, there are a few key differences between the two models.
 The first is the pixel density of the screen.
 The Kindle has a 167ppi screen, with the Kindle Paperwhite offering a 300ppi screen — nearly double the density.
 The higher pixel count leads to better clarity, giving the Kindle Paperwhite an edge in this category.

 The Kindle Paperwhite also has IPX8 ingress protection, which means you'll be able to use it at the pool.
-The standard Kindle does not have any dust or water protection.
+The standard Kindle does not have any dust or water protection, leaving it vulnerable to the forces of nature.

 Amazon Kindle Paperwhite vs. Kindle Oasis

 The Kindle Paperwhite has plenty of great features, and it is similar to the Kindle Oasis in a lot of ways.
 Both e-readers have 300ppi e-ink screens, IPX8 water resistance, Audible integration, and 8GB of built-in storage.
-But the Oasis has 25 LEDs embedded underneath the screen, whereas the Kindle Paperwhite has just 5 LEDs.
-With five times the number of LEDs, the Kindle Oasis delivers much more uniform backlighting.
+But the Oasis has 25 LEDs embedded underneath the screen, whereas the Kindle Paperwhite has just 17 LEDs.
+With a higher number of LEDs, the Kindle Oasis delivers much more uniform backlighting.

 Then there's the warm light feature.
 Having used the Kindle Paperwhite and Kindle Oasis extensively, I can confidently say that the warm light makes a huge amount of difference in day-to-day use.
 The screen shifts to warmer colors (with a yellowish hue), and it makes reading for an extended duration that much more enjoyable.